 Billowing trails of blue-grey leaves cascade along the ground or scramble through undergrowth, followed by an overwhelming display of golden yellow ochre flowers opening in June.
-This gorgeous plant is astonishing when its deeply tunneling hardy roots are established on a hot well-drained bank and although it improves quite slowly over the years it is well worth the wait.
-Few good seeds available.
+This gorgeous Andean plant is astonishing when its deeply tunneling hardy roots are established on a hot well-drained bank, and although it improves quite slowly over the years it is well worth the wait.
+Very few good seeds available.

 Sow seeds at any time onto a good soil-based compost covering seeds with fine grit or compost to approximately their own depth.
 We recommend germinating at 15 to 20 degrees C. Germination may be very slow, perhaps 2-3 months, or sometimes much longer, and these seeds may sometimes wait for spring before emerging.
 Grow on individual seedlings in 3 inch pots before finally planting with climbing support in a well-drained spot or very large pot.